Jay Fiedler - Needs to prove his shoulder is healthy but would be a solid No. 2 option for a team.

 Victor Riley (OT) - Versatile but underachieving lineman.

-Torrin Tucker - He could fill a role as a third tackle for a team.
+Torrin Tucker - He's coming back from a knee injury but if healthy, he could fill a role as a third tackle for a team.

 Orlando Brown - His starting days are clearly over but he could provide backup depth if needed.